terraform-aws-modules/terraform-aws-eks/docs/spot-instances.md

 ```

 ## Using Launch Templates With Both On Demand
 Launch template to launch 2 on demand instances of type M5.Large, and have the ability to scale up using spot instances and on demand instances.
 The node labels will be either "on-demand" or "spot" depending on which is launched using the EC2 meta-data.
 With `on_demand_percentage_above_base_capacity` set to 25, 1 in 4 new nodes when auto-scaling will be an on-demand instance.
 If not set, all new nodes will be spot instances.
+The on-demand types will be the primary instance type (first in the array if they are not weighted).
 ```hcl
   worker_groups_launch_template {
     name                    = "mixed-demand-spot"